 On the South Island of New Zealand, a “kee-ah!” echoes through the emerald mountains.
 It’s the call of the endangered kea—the world’s only alpine parrot, and one of the most intelligent and spunky birds on the planet.
 The kea is just one of the many spectacular, rare birds endemic to New Zealand.
 We’ll get to know them—and a flock of other new feathered friends—as we explore the island through the lens of conservation.
 Join us as we set out into the mountains, through breathtaking fjords, and around mighty glaciers, following “kee-ahs!” and tracking various avian species as we go.
-We’ll chat with field biologists, conservation-focused vintners, ornithologists, and even a perfumer commissioned by New Zealand’s national museum to recreate the unmistakable, strong scents of native birds.
+We’ll chat with field biologists, conservation-focused vintners, and ornithologists.
 We'll delve into subjects ranging from the roles extinct birds played in Māori life prior to colonization to what a takahē likes to eat for lunch.
 Our journey will take us through some of the most stunning landscapes on Earth—from the mountains of Fiordland National Park to Franz Josef Glacier and through massive stacks of pancake-like rocks.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you: